Alvearie/imaging-ingestion/docs/dicom-instance-binding/overview.md

 metadata:
   name: stow
 spec:
+  # The default container image is for the STOW-RS, to use C-STORE provide the appropriate image
+  #image: alvearie/dicom-cstore-binding:0.0.1
   # Reference to the target service endpoint details
   bindingConfigName: instance-binding-config
   # Reference to the target service security credentials